akaihola/darker/README.rst

 --check
        Don't write the files back, just return the status.
 Return code 0 means nothing would change.
 Return code 1 means some files would be reformatted.
--i, --isort
+-f, --flynt
+       Also convert string formatting to use f-strings using the ``flynt`` package -i, --isort
        Also sort imports using the ``isort`` package -L CMD, --lint CMD